jnozzi/cocoadev.com/markdown/NSTableViewByHand.md

-I'm trying to create a General/NSTableView by hand (I need it for a particular case where I can't use a nib) and add it to a window, but it is never displayed.
+I'm trying to create a NSTableView by hand (I need it for a particular case where I can't use a nib) and add it to a window, but it is never displayed.
 The code I'm using is:

 // ... window creation ...

-table = General/[[NSTableView alloc] initWithFrame:General/NSMakeRect(x,y,w,h)];
+table = [[NSTableView alloc] initWithFrame:NSMakeRect(x,y,w,h)];

 [table setDataSource:myDataSource];
 [table setRowHeight:32];

-General/NSTableColumn *column = General/[[NSTableColumn alloc] initWithIdentifier:@"myColumn"];
+NSTableColumn *column = [[NSTableColumn alloc] initWithIdentifier:@"myColumn"];

 [column setEditable: NO];

 [table addTableColumn: column];

-General/window contentView] addSubview:table];
+window contentView] addSubview:table];

 // ...